scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 That is all of context for you!

 ## The interface
-At it's core lies the `Context` interface. it is the object that gets sent around. woah!
+At its core lies the `Context` interface. it is the object that gets sent around. woah!
 I always imagined it to be struct.
 Now it is interesting to note that it is an interface.

 ```go
 type Context interface {